ashudas0110/Data_Engineering/Spark/Data Scientist Salaries Analysis/README.md

-#Data Scientist Salaries Analysis
+# Data Scientist Salaries Analysis

-##Overview
+## Overview

-This repository contains the solution to a data engineering challenge focused on analyzing data scientist salaries using Apache Spark.
+This repository contains the solution to a data engineering project focused on analyzing data scientist salaries using Apache Spark.
 The challenge involves reading, processing, and analyzing salary data to extract meaningful insights through various data transformations and aggregations.

-Apache Spark is an open-source, distributed computing system that provides an interface for programming entire clusters with implicit data parallelism and fault tolerance.
-It's widely used for big data processing and analytics.

 Problem Statement
 The challenge is based on a dataset containing salary information for data scientists across different countries, experience levels, and company sizes.
 The primary objectives are: